SECTION 1. The General Laws are hereby amended by inserting after chapter 212 the following chapter:-

 FORECLOSURE REVIEW DIVISION

 Section 1.
 There shall be a special division of the superior court department, known as the foreclosure review division.

 Section 2.
 The foreclosure review division shall have a presiding justice and such other justices as the chief justice of the trial court, in consultation with the chief justice of the superior court department, shall assign from among those justices of the various departments of the trial court with an interest in relevant areas of law.

-Section 3. (a) The foreclosure review division shall be divided into not fewer than 4 and not more than 6 sessions statewide, as determined by the chief justice of the trial court in consultation with the chief justice of the superior court department and the presiding justice of the division, based on factors including projected caseloads and on the convenience of litigants.
+Section 3. (a) The foreclosure review division shall be divided into not less than 4 and not more than 6 sessions statewide, as determined by the chief justice of the trial court in consultation with the chief justice of the superior court department and the presiding justice of the division, based on factors including projected caseloads and on the convenience of litigants.

 (b) Each session may hold its sittings in more than 1 location, as appropriate.

 (c) The foreclosure review division shall provide online and other materials to assist pro se litigants and shall offer alternative dispute resolution services.

 Section 4.
 There shall be selected, as determined by the chief justice of the trial court in consultation with the chief justice of the superior court department and the presiding justice of the foreclosure review division, a court administrator, deputy court administrators if appropriate, court clerks, clerks for the justices, facilitators for pro se litigants, mediators, title examiners, information technology personnel and any other personnel essential to the expeditious establishment and efficient functioning of the foreclosure review division.